-Beachhead teams are intended to serve as temporary appointees until Senate-confirmed officials are in place.
+If a new administration seeks to employ the beachhead team approach, individuals will serve as temporary appointees after the inauguration until Senate-confirmed officials are in place.
 They will lay the groundwork for the new administration's priorities.
-Depending on how long it takes for more senior nominees to be confirmed, beachhead team members may serve for months and will have varying levels of authority to make policy decisions.
+Depending on how long it takes for more senior nominees to be appointed and if necessary, confirmed, beachhead team members may serve for months and will have varying levels of authority to make policy decisions.
 The agency transition team will want to support the beachhead team members, some of whom may eventually become permanent appointees.

-The permanent political appointees will need to be onboarded and provided with the knowledge of the agency's operations and resources that they need to lead.
+The permanent political appointees, including those requiring and those not needing Senate confirmation, will have to be onboarded and provided with the knowledge of the agency's operations and resources that they need to lead.